pansalasamarth/Nirma-University/README.md

 # Nirma-University
-This is all about Nirma University.
+This is all about Nirma University.(HTML Basics)